krishnaclouds/TaskIt/README.md

 # taskit

-> Not Just Another Todo App
+> Not Just Another Todo App.

+##### P.S: An App build to test the features of Flutter and will continue to update as the world of flutter expands along

 ---
 #### Made with ❤️ <i style="font-size: 12px;">and</i>